-Looking for tips on how to measure your child’s feet at home?
-Director and shoe fitting expert Garek Begg shares his top tips for measuring children’s feet.
-If you can’t leave the house, read on for advice on how to measure your child’s feet from home.
+Looking for tips on how to measure your kids feet at home?
+As a children’s shoe fitting expert with years of experience, here are my top tips for measuring children’s feet.
+This provides general advice and detail on some of the potential pitfalls when measuring and fitting your child’s feet from home.

-How Can I Measure my Child’s Feet at Home?
+Should I Measure My Kids Feet at Home?

-Actually the first question to ask is ‘How do I check if my child’s shoes still fit properly?’
-When it comes to kids’ feet, measuring is only the first part of the process.
-Measuring feet only gives us a guide as to where to start.
-The checking of the fit of the shoes is the most important part of the process.
-The reason for this is, that different styles and brands of shoe won’t always fit in the same size and further, don’t always fit true to size.
+Checking the fit of the shoes is the most important part of the process.
+The reason for this is that different styles and brands of shoes won’t always fit in the same size and don’t always fit true to size.
 Different last shapes (the moulds that shoes are made on) or even different materials can further alter the way they fit – narrow versus wide, as well as shallow versus deep.

-When children’s shoe fitting experts are not available the best advice we can give at the moment is to try to check the length in the existing shoes.
+When children’s shoe fitting experts are not available the best advice we can give is to try to check the length of the existing shoes.
 Here’s how to do this:

-- Before you start, stand your child in front of you barefoot and see which toes are longest, it won’t always be the big toe!
+- Before you start, stand your child in front of you barefoot and see which toes are the longest.
+It won’t always be the big toe!

-- Now, socks back on, make sure the heels are secure at the back of the shoe AND the fastenings are securely done up.
+- Now, socks back on and make sure the heels are secure at the back of the shoe with the fastenings secured.

-- Then, with the child standing relaxed and straight, press gently but firmly enough that you can sense where you are touching on the foot.
+- Then, with your child standing relaxed and straight, press gently but firmly enough so you can sense where you are touching on the foot.

 - Move slowly down from the big joint towards the tip of the big toe.
 You should eventually feel the top of the big toe (the easiest to find) which may or may not be touching the front of the upper.
 Was this the longest toe?
 If not you need to establish where the longest toes end.

 - If the longest toes are touching anywhere at the front, they are obviously too short.
-If there is a definite gap round the toe, the size is probably OK for now.
+If there is a definite gap around the toe, the size is probably OK for now.

 TOP TIP: Check the pattern of wear inside the shoe.
 Once a shoe has been worn for a week or so, normally a dust pattern appears on the insole at the front.
 This can give a good indicator of where the toes are, bearing in mind the top of the toe is always further forward.
-This can be replicated with talcum powder BUT beware of the mess!
-One flaw with this check can be when the shoes are not properly fastened on; allowing the foot to slide to the front of the shoe.
-This means toes are being continually damaged by being banged up against the front of the shoe!
+This can be replicated with talcum powder BUT beware of the mess.

-If you want to buy shoes for your baby who has never been fitted before, unfortunately the above doesn’t help.
+If you want to buy shoes for your baby who has never been fitted before, unfortunately, the above doesn’t help.
 We would always recommend trying to avoid or minimise time wearing shoes for babies and toddlers learning to walk.
-Infants generally don’t need shoes except to protect from dirt, knocks and the elements – in lockdown the latter is not so much of an issue.
-Currently the only option is to get something soft you can establish is not too small, which can be worn to protect the feet until your local shop is open again.
-If you email us we’ll be able to advise.
-Bobux, Clarks prewalkers and certain canvas styles are where to start.
+Infants generally don’t need shoes except to protect from dirt, knocks and the elements – during winter the latter is not so much of an issue.

-The safest way to proceed if you need a new pair is to go up a ½ or potentially whole size in the SAME shoe in the same width fitting.
+The safest way to proceed if you need a new pair is to go up a ½ or potentially whole size in the same shoe in the same width fitting.
 When you go up a shoe size, a shoe becomes both longer and proportionately wider too.
 If you can identify the style that you have had before, and fit well, you can typically find a new pair with relative ease when consulted by an expert.
 Styles made on the same last are generally safest – since the shape of the style is consistent.

 All of our store managers have completed extensive shoe fitting training with the Society of Shoe Fitters.
 Begg Shoes is a member of the Children’s Foot Health register too.